raminsamadi123/hyprinstall/README.md

 ### This projected was created to make Arch Linux ricing easier for people who don't have much time or for people who don't want to do a lot of scripting.
 It's simple, lightweight (Runs on 400MB idle on my pc from 2015) and beutiful.
 Special thanks to [linuxmobile](https://github.com/linuxmobile) and [ChrisTitusTech](https://github.com/christitustech)

-install Sway desktop with archinstall (NetworkManager) if problems occur try removing your disk with fdisk and then reboot or you might use pacman-key --init.
+install Sway desktop with archinstall (NetworkManager) if problems occur try removing your disk's partitions with fdisk or cfdisk and then reboot or you might use pacman-key --init.
 If you know about Arch Linux & archinstall you can skip this step, note that as desktop you must use sway with pipewire: https://youtu.be/G-mLyrHonvU

 ## Run hyprinstall !!DO THIS AS USER NOT ROOT!!
 (During xdg-desktop-portal pick xdg-desktop-portal-wlr)

 ```sh
 sudo pacman -Syu git
 cd && git clone https://github.com/raminsamadi123/hyprinstall
 cd hyprinstall/
 ./hyprinstall.sh
 ```
+Make sure to reboot after the whole installation process is complete since some GUI:s might not automatically work on first-launch

 <details>